BioND/myrng/README.md

 double y = rng_mt.Exponential(0.7);
 ```

-For further information see the full source code documentation.
+For further information see the full source code documentation, which you can extract
+using the doxygen source code documentation tool.

 ## Disclaimer
 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS